 Less than Significant Impact.
 The proposed Project would include construction BMPs within the Project SWPPP to control erosion and siltation on- and offsite.
 The Project includes the construction of safety improvements, such as sidewalks and ADA-compliant curbs, which would contribute to new impervious surfaces with the Project area.
 However, the increases in impervious surface would be considered nominal in the current landscape within the Project area, as the majority of the site consists of previously paved surfaces.
 Therefore, the implementation of planned safety improvements is not anticipated to substantially increase the rate or amount of surface runoff in a manner which would result in on- or offsite flooding.
-Additionally, the Project would install a new storm drainage system within the Project area, including 586 linear feet of 12" pipe, 2,297 linear feet of 48" french drain, 27 catch basins, and 16 maintenance risers, which would minimize potential runoff impacts resulting from new impervious surfaces.
+Additionally, the Project would install storm drainage facilities within the Project area, which would minimize potential runoff impacts resulting from new impervious surfaces.
 Construction activity would adhere to federal, state, and local regulations, as well as the Project's SWPPP, and County Improvement Standards.
 Therefore, the Project is anticipated to have a less than significant impact on erosion, runoff, or flood flows.